Canadian Alumni Profiles

 Class of 2017

-Residency in Family Medicine
+Family Medicine physician

-UMHS Class of 2017 graduate Dr. Rohan Manocha started his residency in Family Medicine at University of Toronto – Downtown in the summer of 2017 and he is pleased to be returning to the Toronto area.
+Dr. Rohan Manocha ’17 is currently a Family Medicine doctor at Vennix Integrated Health in Tottenham, ON, Canada.
+He started his residency in Family Medicine at University of Toronto – Downtown in the summer of 2017 and was pleased to be returning to the Toronto area.
 Dr. Manocha grew up in nearby Richmond Hill and studied Kinesiology at Western University in London, Ontario.

 An avid Toronto sports fan, Dr. Manocha realized he had a passion for medicine while taking anatomy and physiology courses as an undergrad and volunteering his time at the local hospital in his hometown of Richmond Hill.
 Dr. Manocha enjoys time with his family, something he likely had little time for during his journey through medical school at UMHS.
-The UMHS Endeavour recently spoke to Dr. Manocha about why he chose UMHS and how it specifically helped him land a prestigious residency back in his Canadian homeland.
+UMHS spoke to Dr. Manocha about why he chose UMHS and how it specifically helped him obtain a prestigious residency back in his Canadian homeland.
 He also shared advice on how to get high scores on the USMLE exams and make the most of the residency Match process.
+"UMHS provided an avenue for me to fulfill my career goal of becoming a practicing physician in Canada,” he said.

 Dr. Thivisa Rajagopal

-Class of 2016
+Class of 2015

-Residency in Family Medicine
+Family Medicine physician

 Lara Gizzi